5T33Z0/Clover-Crate/01_ACPI/README.md

 ### FixWAK

 Adds Return to the `_WAK` method.
 It has to be, but for some reason often the DSDT does not contain it.
 Apparently the authors adhered to some other standards.
-In any case, this fix is ​​completely safe.
+In any case, this fix is completely safe.

 ### FixADP1